TechGrounds-Cloud8/cloud8-yismailmo/Project/Projectv1.0/Project_V1.0_Requirements.md

 8. SSH or RDP connections to the web server may only be established from the admin server.

-9. I can add some Improvements to the current architecture, but also keep in mind the deadline.

 Budget given for the entire project is maximum 150 euros.